Configure Artifactory for PTC

 https://registry.npmjs.org - Click Create.

-The remote repository is created and ready to include in a virtual repository or map in the Package Reroute Config API.
+The remote repository is created and ready to map in the Package Reroute Config API.

-After repositories exist, you must map each package type you enable to an Artifactory repo_key using the Update Registry Configuration API.
-PTC does not work until this step completes—the Router /package-reroute path needs a configured target repository for each registry type.
+After the remote repository exists, you must map each package type you enable to that remote repository’s repo_key using the Update Registry Configuration API.
+PTC does not work until this step completes—the Router /package-reroute path needs a configured remote repository for each registry type.
 The API validates that the repository exists before accepting the configuration.

 Supported type values for GA are npm, pypi, docker, and huggingfaceml.
 Repeat the call for every ecosystem you roll out.